argoproj/argo-rollouts/docs/features/specification.md

       # scaled down.
 Defaults to nil
       ScaleDownDelayRevisionLimit: 2

+      # If a dynamic stable scale is enabled - the old pods will be scaled down
+      # corresponding to the new pods scaling up (similar to basic canary).
+      # Defaults to false
+      dynamicStableScale: true

       # Background analysis to run during a rollout update.
 Skipped upon
       # initial deploy of a rollout. +optional
       analysis: